About the college

 Library and IT services

-The college's library is a light and spacious 1930s building with plenty of work space and a collection of 100,000 volumes, 70,000 of them on open shelves, and substantial holdings of periodicals.
-There are also specialist and rare book and manuscript collections of interest to scholars.
+The college’s library is a light and spacious 1930s building which provides plenty of work spaces and a group study room.
+The library has physical collections of 100,000 volumes, 70,000 of them modern texts, largely on open shelves.
+There are major manuscript and rare book collections of interest to scholars, including c400 medieval manuscripts and some 30,000 volumes of early printed books, which include c330 incunabula.

-The library has long opening hours and excellent IT facilities, including wifi access.
+The library has long opening hours and provides excellent IT facilities, including WiFi access and printing.

-All study-bedrooms are equipped with Ethernet/LAN connections and wifi access is available in all areas of the college.
-There is a dedicated MCR computer room with PCs and printing facilities.
+All study-bedrooms are equipped with Ethernet/LAN connections and WiFi access is available in all areas of the college.
+There are dedicated PCs in the JCR and MCR with printing facilities.
+Remote printing from student’s devices is also available from all parts of college.

 Sport, music and college facilities